Mg30/pydwt/README.md

 ## Export the DAG

-`pydbt export-dag`
+`pydwt export-dag`

 will export the current state of your dag in the `project_name/dags/` as PNG file with timestamp.

 ## Run your project

-`pydbt run`
+`pydwt run`

 will run the current state of your DAG.
 It will process the tasks in the DAG by level and parrelise it with the `ThreadExecutor`

-## Configuration of your PyDBT project
+## Configuration of your pydwt project

-The `settings.yml` file is a configuration file for your PyDBT project.
+The `settings.yml` file is a configuration file for your pydwt project.
 It stores various settings such as the project name, database connection details, and DAG tasks.

 ### connection
 The connection section contains the configuration details for connecting to the database.
 The available options are: